-- Action L1.
-Determine appropriate locations for the following identified needs: affordable multifamily residential, mixed-use development, and public gathering places. - Action L2.
-Expand the designation of mixed-use where appropriate, as determined through the CFA planning process. - Action L3.
-Develop a Land Use Master Plan for the Cultural Park property. - Action L4.
-Conduct a feasibility study of future development at the Dells (City property south of the Wastewater Plant). - Action L5.
-Develop a CFA Plan for the West Sedona Corridor. - Action L6.
-Develop a CFA Plan for Uptown. - Action L7.
-Evaluate potential for increased building height where view corridors are least impacted and where multiple stories may be the best option for development of multi-family housing and mixed-uses. - Action L8.
-Evaluate the annexation of land, expanding city limits to encompass land owned by the City of Sedona.
+- 1. Determine appropriate locations for the following identified needs: affordable multifamily residential, mixed-use development, and public gathering places. - 2.
+Expand the designation of mixed-use where appropriate, as determined through the CFA planning process. - 3.
+Develop a Land Use Master Plan for the Cultural Park property. - 4.
+Conduct a feasibility study of future development at the Dells (City property south of the Wastewater Plant). - 5.
+Develop a CFA Plan for the West Sedona Corridor. - 6.
+Develop a CFA Plan for Uptown. - 7.
+Evaluate potential for increased building height where view corridors are least impacted and where multiple stories may be the best option for development of multi-family housing and mixed-uses. - 8.
+Evaluate the annexation of land, expanding city limits to encompass additional private land.